nightscout/trio-docs/docs/configuration/migration/aaps-migration.md

     - You enabled a significant number of manual Temp Basals with long run times.
         - *When a manual Temp Basal is set, Trio is unable to complete a loop cycle for the duration of the temp basal.
 This will cause a reduction in your success rate.
 If you do not have <b>85% success rate</b> for <b>7 days</b>, you cannot enable Dynamic ISF.*

 - - -

 ## Convert AAPS Settings to Trio Settings

-When you move your settings from AAPS to Trio, some of them might look different even if they have the same or similar names.
-That’s because we some of the numbers went from decimals to percentages to make them easier to understand.
+When you move your settings from AAPS to Trio, there are multiple settings that have similar names.
+We've created this chart to help you identify which settings are equivalent between the two apps and where to find them.

-!!! example
-    In AAPS you might set "Autosens Maximum" to 1.2.
-In Trio, we show "Autosens Max" as 120%, which means the same thing.

-The charts below will help you see equivalent settings in both apps, and where to find them in AAPS and Trio.

-!!! tip
+!!! tip "Some Settings May Need Conversion"
-    To convert a value from a decimal to a percentage, multiply it by 100.
+    - To convert a value from a decimal to a percentage, multiply it by 100.
-    To convert from a percentage to a decimal, divide by 100.
+    - To convert from a percentage to a decimal, divide by 100.

 ### [Therapy Settings](../settings/therapy/index.md)